Elevate Your Landscape with Goat Willow Plants

-Our French Pussy Willow plants are carefully grown and shipped to ensure they arrive in excellent condition.
+Our Goat Willow plants are carefully grown and shipped to ensure they arrive in excellent condition.
 Please note that these plants ship bare root during the fall and winter months, and in a pot during the growing season.
 This ensures optimal survival and transplanting success.
 They thrive in USDA hardiness zones 4-8, making them suitable for a wide range of climates.
+These hardy plants are a fantastic addition for gardeners seeking early spring interest and adaptable growth.

 - Early Spring Interest: The silvery catkins provide a beautiful display before other plants begin to bloom.